 Update interpreted SSAP list to reference to SSAP No. 43R—Asset Backed Securities

-This interpretation has been issued to provide a limited-scope exception to the exchange and conversion guidance in SSAP No. 26R—Bonds as well as prescribe guidance in SSAP No. 43R—Loan-Backed and Structured Securities (SSAP No. 43R) for instruments converted in accordance with the Freddie Mac Single Security Initiative.
+This interpretation has been issued to provide a limited-scope exception to the exchange and conversion guidance in SSAP No. 26R—Bonds as well as prescribe guidance in SSAP No. 43R—Asset-Backed Securities (SSAP No. 43R) for instruments converted in accordance with the Freddie Mac Single Security Initiative.
 Under this initiative, reporting entities will be permitted to exchange “45-day securities” for “55-day securities” without any material change to the securities, or to the loans that back the securities.
 (With the exchange, there would be a 10-day delay in payment cycle.)

 INT 22-01: Freddie Mac When Issued K-Deal (WI Trust) Certificates